Taming-the-BEAST/Prior-selection/README.md

-## Creating the Analysis File with BEAUti
+## Creating the analysis file with BEAUti

 We will use BEAUti to select the priors and starting values for our analysis and save these settings into a BEAST-readable XML file.

-> Begin by starting BEAUti2.
+> Begin by starting **BEAUti2**.
 >

-### Installing BEAST2 Plug-Ins
+### Installing BEAST2 packages

 Since we will be using the birth-death skyline model (**BDSKY**) {% cite Stadler2013 --file Prior-selection/master-refs %}, we need to make sure it is available in BEAUti.
-It is not one of the default models but rather an add-on (also called a plug-in or package).
+It is not one of the default models but rather a package (also sometimes called a plug-in or an add-on).
 You only need to install a BEAST2 package once.
-Thus, if you close BEAUti, you do not have to load **BDSKY** the next time you open the program.
-However, it is worth checking the package manager for updates to plug-ins, particularly if you update your version of BEAST2.
+After installing, if you close BEAUti, you do not have to load **BDSKY** again the next time you open the program.
+However, it is worth checking the package manager for updates to packages, particularly if you update your version of BEAST2.
 For this tutorial we need to ensure that we have at least BDSKY v{{ page.bdskyversion }} installed.

 > Open the **BEAST2 Package Manager** by navigating to **File > Manage Packages**. ([Figure 1](#packageManage1))
 >